-A Dementia Care Pioneer
+A Pioneer in Dementia Care

-Naomi Feil MSW, ACSW, was born in Munich in 1932.
+Naomi Feil, MSW, ACSW, was born in Munich in 1932.
 She grew up in the Montefiore Home for the Aged in Cleveland, Ohio, where her father was the administrator and her mother was the head of the social service department.

-Her first book, “Validation: The Feil Method,” was published in 1982.
+Her first book, Validation: The Feil Method, was published in 1982 and her second book, The Validation Breakthrough, was released in 1993.
 Although validation was slow to catch on with medical practitioners, by the mid-nineties Feil’s method began to gain popularity.
-Since then, her technique has gradually become accepted by most geriatricians, geriatric psychiatrists, social workers, nurses and other health care providers as a crucial tool in dementia care.
+Since then, her technique has gradually become accepted by most geriatricians, geriatric psychiatrists, social workers, nurses, professional caregivers and other health care providers as a crucial tool in dementia care.

 My family was completely caught off-guard by this new development and we initially just tried to muddle through.
-I quickly found that the only way to help Dad relax and retain any sense of self-esteem was to agree with him no matter how deluded his thinking was.
+I quickly found that the only way to help Dad relax and retain any sense of self-esteem was to agree with him no matter how deluded his thinking became.

-Then he became convinced that he had received an invitation from Lawrence Welk to be a guest conductor on the TV show, which of course was airing as reruns on PBS since Welk was long deceased.
+Then he became convinced that he had received an invitation from Lawrence Welk to be a guest conductor on the TV show, which, of course, was airing as reruns on PBS since Welk was long deceased.

 I knew nothing about dementia during these early years, but I did know my dad.
 I could not put this intelligent, well-read man through the horror of correcting his thinking daily when he was no longer able to comprehend why he was wrong.
 I knew that I needed to transport myself into his world, which was instinctive to me, perhaps because I’m a rather whimsical person by nature.